aronfarber/aronfarber.github.io/content/professional/_index.md

 At the moment, I'm studying for the FE exam and hope to have my EIT certification before I graduate.

-I'm *not* looking for work at the moment, but if/when I do I will update this page with a resume, contact information, and some sample projects.
+I'm *not* looking for work at the moment, but if/when I am, I will update this page with a resume, contact information, and some sample projects.